Heart-Shape Crafts for Valentine's Day

 Easily craft this paper heart garland for a quick Valentine's Day decoration.
 Trace and cut out seven hearts from different colors of cardstock or scrapbook paper.
 Punch two holes about 1 inch apart in the center of each heart.
 Thread a festive ribbon through the hearts and hang from a mantel or mirror, as shown.

 Add hearts to make Valentine's Day cards and gift tags stand out.
 Use decorative-edge scissors to cut out the cards and tags from cardstock or scrapbook paper and adorn with glittery heart shapes.
-For instructions on how to make each individual card, see below.

 Make your valentine stand out with punched hearts that stand out against bold circles.
 Use punches to create the shapes.
 Glue the circles on the card and use foam dots to give the hearts a three-dimensional lift.